David Gilmour (historian)

 The Honourable Sir David Robert Gilmour, 4th Baronet, FRSL (born 14 November 1952) is a British writer and historian.
-The son of the Conservative politician Ian Gilmour, he is the author of numerous historical works, including award-winning biographies of Lord Curzon (winner of the Duff Cooper Prize) and Rudyard Kipling (winner of the Elizabeth Longford Prize for Historical Biography).
+The son of the Conservative politician Ian Gilmour, he is the author of numerous historical works, including biographies Curzon: Imperial Statesman, of Lord Curzon (winner of the Duff Cooper Prize), and The Long Recessional, of Rudyard Kipling (winner of the Elizabeth Longford Prize for Historical Biography).

 Biography

 Sir David Gilmour is the eldest son of Ian Gilmour, Baron Gilmour of Craigmillar, 3rd Baronet, and Lady Caroline Margaret Montagu-Douglas-Scott, the youngest daughter of the 8th Duke of Buccleuch.
 Princess Margaret was his sponsor at his christening.
 He became the 4th Baronet on the death of his father in 2007.
+He is a first cousin of Richard Scott, 10th Duke of Buccleuch, one of the largest private landowners in Scotland, and Ralph Percy, 12th Duke of Northumberland.

 Gilmour was educated at Eton and Balliol College, Oxford.
-He is a Fellow of the Royal Society of Literature (FRSL), former research fellow of St Antony's College, Oxford, and former senior research associate of Balliol College, Oxford.
+He is a Fellow of the Royal Society of Literature (FRSL), a former research fellow of St Antony's College, Oxford, and a former senior research associate of Balliol College, Oxford.

 He has also reviewed for publications such as the London Review of Books, the Financial Times, Corriere della Sera, the Times Literary Supplement, The Spectator, the Independent on Sunday, and the New York Review of Books.

 Personal life

-He married Sarah Anne Bradstock, only daughter of Michael Hilary George Bradstock on 27 September 1975.
+He married Sarah Anne Bradstock, the only daughter of Michael Hilary George Bradstock on 27 September 1975.
 They have four children: